2015 CALENDAR LINKS

 In the Sumerian calendar, birthday of Inanna, the formidable double-aspected Goddess of love and war.

 The Quadrantid meteor shower peaks tonight, and is expected to be most intense at 6:00pm UT on 1/3.
 This very active shower (100 or more meteors per minute) is best viewed in a clear, unlighted place where the relatively faint Quadrantid meteors (average magnitude 2.8) can be seen to best advantage.
-The Moon is waxing to Full on Jan.
-4 - 5, so viewing is impaired.
+The Moon is waning to the Black Moon of Jan.
+9 - 10, so viewing is impaired.

 An alternate Christian version of the 12-day Yuletide cycle, running from Christmas to Jan.
 5 -- rather than the traditional Dec.
 20 - 31 -- ends today with the feast of the old Roman goddess Befana.
 The "Great Grandmother" rides her broomstick through the world on this night, or comes on a donkey, as shown here in the town of Barga, delivering gifts to good children.
 During the Christian middle ages, Befana's toyride was reassigned to a large male elfin figure who made his gift trip just before the start of Yuletide, on the night before Christmas.
 Befana mutated over the centuries, in other countries, into one of the old, hooknosed, scary cartoon witches who have survived in the popular imagination ever since -- except in Italy, that is, where she remains beloved.